Crunchy, Canine Snacks: Broccoli

 You know vegetables are good for you, and if broccoli is one of your faves, you might wonder if your BFF can partake.
 After all, dogs and humans go way back, so you only want the best for your little (or big) one.

 Broccoli is chock-full of both Vitamin C and Vitamin K, as well as potassium and fiber, so can dogs eat broccoli?
+We cover this topic in more detail in our recent Can Dogs Eat Broccoli article.

 In this post, we’ll discuss this question, as well as talk about which vegetables dogs can also eat.